ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 You can create Markdown documents in any plain text editor, such as Notepad, but I encourage you to try more convenient options.

 Windows users might enjoy [ghostwriter](https://wereturtle.github.io/ghostwriter/).
 This free editor provides a live preview of your document and comes with built-in light and dark themes.

-[MacDown](https://macdown.uranusjr.com/) is a similar free tool for macOS.
+[MacDown](https://macdown.uranusjr.com/) is a free tool for macOS.
 It allows highly customisable Markdown rendering and has some extra features, such as auto-completion.

 My Markdown editor of choice, though, is [Typora](https://typora.io/), available for Windows, macOS, and Linux.